 Meet our retirement annuity investor

 Let us start by designing our investor.
 John is 25 years old and he decided that 60 seems like a decent age to retire.
 He is going to contribute 15% of his salary to his retirement annuity to reach his goal.
 John just finished his degree in bullfighting and the danger pay is excellent.
 He is earning R40 000 per month and this will continue to increase with 8% for the rest of his working life.
 John is savvy with his money and won’t blow the tax rebate on golf equipment, but rather re-invest it in his RA.
 He has also been around the block a few times and knows how some RA’s screw you with fees.
 He went with 10X that averages a return of 11.4% with a fee of 0.9%.
 This graph shows how John’s salary, RA contribution and total RA savings will grow over the next 35 years.

-I don’t know how the tax laws and benchmarks will change over the next 35 years, consequently, I assumed a flat 35% tax rebate on your RA contributions.
+I don’t know how the tax laws and benchmarks will change over the next 35 years.
+Consequently, I assumed a flat 35% tax rebate on your RA contributions (about what the average South African will be paying in their top tax bracket).
 Investing only in an RA will give John a sweet retirement package of R68.5 million.
 With a 4% draw-down, this equates to R228 400 per month at retirement.
 It sounds like a massive paycheck but adjusting for inflation this is an income of R29 700 in today’s money.
 This means John is retiring with 74% of his monthly salary.

 What if John invested in equities